 Sit-ups are a horrible exercise that has become extremely popular with magazines and other fitness ‘gurus.’
 These exercises create poor spinal mechanics and repetitively place your neck and spine in compromised positions.

 Your abdominal muscles are meant to stabilize your core and allow you to maintain a well-aligned posture despite external forces.
 This is why your abs should be trained for stability.

 Having true core strength will allow you to resist lateral, sagittal, and rotational forces on your spine.

 Core Exercises Improve

-- The stability of the rectus abdominus, the obliques and the transverse abdominus muscles
+- The stability of the rectus abdominis, the obliques and the transverse abdominis muscles

 - Spinal health and integrity